multiOTP/multiotp/README.md

 WHAT'S NEW IN THE RELEASES
 ==========================
+# What's new in 5.6 releases
+- Better PHP 7.3 support

+# What's new in 5.5 releases
+- Debian 10.x (buster) binary images support (64 bits)
+- Out of sync detection with specific error message (for example hardware tokens not used for a long time)

 # What's new in 5.4 releases
 - SMS providers added (Swisscom LA REST, Afilnet, Clickatell2, eCall, Nexmo, NowSMS, SMSEagle)
 - Generic SMS custom provider